 The route beyond Robin Hood's Bay, back on the Cinder Track, curves past Ness Point.

-Reaching Hawsker, the Cinder Track crosses the busy A171, with a safe, traffic-light controlled crossing.
+Reaching Hawsker, the Cinder Track crosses the busy A171 at a traffic-light controlled crossing.
 Just after the crossing, on the right, is Trailways bike hire and shop, which also has accommodation in an old railway carriage.
-A second railway carriage serves drinks including tea and coffee, and flapjack with toffee icing.
+A note on their website says they are closed in Summer 2022.

 Cycling over the Larpool Viaduct is one of the special moments on this route.
 There are distant views of Whitby Abbey and Whitby church.